 Dr Helene Lavoix (MFin Paris, MSc PhD Lond) – Director, Editor and Senior Analyst.
 Link to full bio.

 Dr Helene Lavoix is the founder of The Red (Team) Analysis Society and a political scientist (International Relations) specialised in Strategic Foresight and Warning (SF&W) for conventional and unconventional security issues.
-She teaches Strategic Foresight and Warning, both in universities, at Master level (e.g. 2017/2016, 2016/2015 Sciences-Po-PSIA, 2011 & 2010 RSIS Singapore), and in executive courses (e.g. 2017-2013 Vesalius College Brussels, 2015 Geneva Centre for Security Policy; ).
+She is a member of the “on invitation only” Agora-41 of the Agence Nationale de la Sécurité des Systèmes d’Information (ANSSI – French National CybersecurityAgency), a group created in September 2018 for a strategic reflection on issues and stakes connected to the ANSSI Mission.
+She teaches Strategic Foresight and Warning, both in universities, at Master level (e.g. since 2015 Sciences-Po-PSIA, 2011 & 2010 RSIS Singapore), and in executive courses (e.g. since 2013 Vesalius College Brussels, 2015 Geneva Centre for Security Policy).
 She has notably been the coordinator of the Strategic Foresight and Warning Community of Interest of the GFF (2013-2007), an independent consultant on SF&W, an analyst for the European Commission, the head of the Cambodian office of an NGO, and prior to that, worked in finance, as a treasurer.

 She is the author of “Ensuring a Closer Fit: Insights on making foresight relevant to policymaking”, Development (2014) 56(4); “What makes foresight actionable: the cases of Singapore and Finland” (confidential commissioned report, US government, November 2010), “Enabling Security for the 21st Century: Intelligence & Strategic Foresight and Warning” RSIS Working Paper August 2010, “Constructing an Early Warning System,” in From Early Warning to Early Action, European Commission, ed.
 DG Relex, 2008, “Detailed chronology of mass violence – Cambodia (1945 – 1979),” Online Encyclopaedia of mass violence, 2008 and the editor of Strategic Foresight and Warning: Navigating the Unknown, ed.
 RSIS-CENS, February 2011; etc. More on academia.edu.
 Listed on the public list curated by LSEImpactBlog: @LSEImpactBlog/soc-sci-academic-tweeters.